sfbennett/album-api/README.md

 # ALBUM API

-A simple RESTful API I've created with Express.js for managing data from different endpoints.
+A simple RESTful API I've created with Express.js to manage data from different endpoints and implement testing.

 - Get a list of albums
 - Generate a random album